charonn0/RB-PCAP/README.md

 2. Open the RB-PCAP project in REALstudio or Xojo.
 Open your project in a separate window.
 3. Copy the PCAP module into your project and save.

+**Caution**: When running PCAP code in the Xojo debugger you must take care to allow the application to terminate normally, even if an exception is raised.
+Termination from the debugger prevents Destructor methods from running which can leave the PCAP driver in an inconsistent state!

 ### Ensure the PCAP driver is installed
 PCAP is not installed by default on most systems, and will need to be installed separately.